hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

 resources.
 For example if by some reason the hypervisor is changed and the current VMs cannot be migrated to the new hypervisor - they are incompatible - then the VMs need to be upgraded too.
 This is not something the NFVI user (i.e. VNFs ) would know about.
-In such cases smooth upgrade is essential.

 Virtualization Facility Resources